Maurice Jarre: Early life and education

+He became director of the Théâtre National Populaire and recorded his first film score in France in 1951.
+He wrote the score for Toute la mémoire du monde by Alain Resnais.
+In 1954, his radio opera, Ruisselle, won the Prix Italia for musical works in Perugia.

 Film scoring

 In 1961, Jarre's music career experienced a major change when American film producer Sam Spiegel asked him to write the score for the 1962 epic Lawrence of Arabia, directed by David Lean.
 The acclaimed score won Jarre his first Academy Award and he would go on to compose the scores to all of Lean's subsequent films.
 He followed with The Train (1964) and Grand Prix (1966), both for director John Frankenheimer, and in between had another great success in David Lean's Doctor Zhivago, which included the lyricless tune "Lara's Theme" (later the tune for the song "Somewhere My Love"), and which earned him his second Oscar.
 He worked with Alfred Hitchcock on Topaz (1969): although Hitchcock's experiences with the film were unhappy, he was satisfied with Jarre's score, telling him, "I have not given you a great film, but you have given me a great score."

-His score for David Lean's Ryan's Daughter (1970), set in Ireland, completely eschews traditional Irish music styles, according to Lean's preferences.
+Jarre's score for David Lean's Ryan's Daughter (1970), set in Ireland, completely eschews traditional Irish music styles, according to Lean's preferences.
 The song "It Was a Good Time," from Ryan's Daughter went on to be recorded by musical stars such as Liza Minnelli who used it in her critically acclaimed television special Liza with a Z as well as by others during the 1970s.
 He contributed the music for Luchino Visconti's The Damned (1969), and John Huston's The Man Who Would Be King (1975).

 He was again nominated for an Academy Award for scoring The Message in 1976, for the director and producer Moustapha Akkad.
 He followed with Witness (1985) and Dead Poets Society (1989), for which he won a British Academy Award.